ComplexNetTSP/NET4255/README.md

 * Deploy the mongodb database and its related service (**ClusterIP**)
 * Connect the web service to teh database using kubernetes DNS hostname
 * Explain the difference between a NodePort Service and a ClusterIP service
 * Validate your deployment (webdb, mongodb) by using port-forwarding
+* request the following resources per pod:
+  * cpu resource: 1/10 CPU per pod
+  * memory: 100 Mo per pod
+* limit your pod resources as the following:
+  * cpu resourse: 1/5 of CPU per pod
+  * memory: 200 Mo per pod
 * Update the schema of your infrastructure (ex. [draw.io](https://app.diagrams.net))
   * Show the system
   * Show the container IP address and the hostname of each container